Keyboard a Manuscript?

 An in-depth interview is usually completed in two days.

-The Ghostwrite: Using the manuscript draft—your own words—I start to ghostwrite your story.
-After finishing a chapter or so, I send it to you to make certain you’re delighted with the voice and style in which the story is emerging.
+The Ghostwrite: Using the audio transcript—your own words—I start to ghostwrite your manuscript draft.
+After finishing a chapter or so, I send it to you to make certain you’re delighted with the voice and style in which the content is emerging.

-Ghostwriting an entire autobiography manuscript commonly takes three to four months.
+Ghostwriting an entire manuscript draft commonly takes three to four months.

 The Edit: You read the manuscript, make any updates, then return the manuscript to me.
 I incorporate the updates with additional ghostwriting.